Difference Between Termination for Default or Cause & Convenience T4C Government Contracts

 - The degree of contractor importance to the Government acquisition program and the effect of a termination for default upon the contractor’s capability as a supplier under other contracts.

-- The effect of a default termination on the contractor’s ability to liquidate guaranteed loans, progress payments, or advance payments.
+- The effect of a default on the contractor’s ability to liquidate guaranteed loans, progress payments, or advance payments.

 - Any other pertinent facts and circumstances.

-When the agency issues a termination for default letter, contractors must make an informed decision to either appeal or not.
-A government default termination can be heard at the respective Board of Contract Appeals or the U.S. Court of Federal Claims.
+There is no legal difference between FAR termination for cause vs default.
+A government default termination appeal can be heard at the respective Board of Contract Appeals or the U.S. Court of Federal Claims.
 There are specific deadlines to file your appeal.
 Read more on how appeal courts look at contract T4D cases.

-Termination for Default Tips
+Contract Termination for Cause vs Convenience – Tips

-Keep all records: To avoid problems with a contract termination clause, keep records of communications with the government.
-As stated earlier, the difference between the termination for convenience and a default termination is very fact-based.
+Keep all records: To avoid problems, keep records of communications with the government.
+As stated earlier, the difference between termination for cause vs convenience is very fact-based.

 Make sure that contracting officers are included in all related communications: It is critical to keep records of communications with government contracting officials, including the Contracting Officer Representative (COR) about situations leading up to the termination.